cselab/Mirheo/docs/source/user/user.rst

 Overview
 ##########

-This section describes the uDeviceX interface and introduces the reader to installing and running the code.
+This section describes the YMeRo interface and introduces the reader to installing and running the code.

-The uDeviceX code is designed as a classical molecular dynamics code adapted for inclusion of rigid bodies and cells.
+The YMeRo code is designed as a classical molecular dynamics code adapted for inclusion of rigid bodies and cells.
 The simulation consists of multiple time-steps during which the particles and bodies will be displaces following laws of mechanics and hydrodynamics.
 One time-step roughly consists of the following steps: